NunomValdez/backend-project/README.md

 This forces the user to have a password with at least six characters, to increase security and to have a non-existing username.

-It's important to notice that, in the respective controller, this password will be encrypted, and to add more layers of security, we add to that specific string more random characters, with the "salt" technique.
-This is only possible because of the **bcrypt** library.
+git It's important to notice that, in the respective controller, this password will be encrypted, and to add more layers of security, we add to that specific string more random characters, with the "salt" technique.
+This is only possible thanks to the **bcrypt** library.

 **Response**

-Status: 201 - Created;
+Status: 201 - Created ;

 " Saved in database - check! "

 #### Login

-After registering a user, the login controller generates a Token, that we have to use in other paths for them to work
+After logging in a user, the login controller generates a Token, that we have to provide in other endpoints for them to work

-For this, we have to go to "Headers", and add some fields:
+For this, we have to provide the following Headers:

 | New header       | New value               |
 | ---------------- | ----------------------- |
 | Content-type     | application/json        |
 | **x-auth-token** | **{ generated token }** |

-**Note:** To work with every route, every user has to be registered and pass this header to the specific route.

 ##### Author Contacts: